ROVI-org/battery-data-toolkit/docs/user-guide/schemas/column-schema.rst

      'monotonic': False}

-Use the :meth:`~batdata.schemas.column.ColumnSchema.validate_dataframe` to check if a dataframe matches requirements for each column.
+Use the :meth:`~battdat.schemas.column.ColumnSchema.validate_dataframe` to check if a dataframe matches requirements for each column.

 Pre-defined Schema